fmafjrv103/Obsidian-College/03 IMF_AdvancedStarterKit_v2/IMF FAQ.md

 **ANSWER**: This is actually not true.
 Luhmann had a separate "register" of keywords to essentially find an “entrance” into his Zettelkasten.
 MOCs serve a similar function.

 **QUESTION**: What's the difference for you between MOC and TOC?
-They seem interchangable, am I missing something there?
+They seem interchangeable, am I missing something there?

 **ANSWER**: The distinction, which serves an important purpose, is an MOC doesn’t have to follow a linear format.
 It can be constantly reshuffled by you to meet your needs.
 It’s great for compiling topic-related ideas, notes, concepts.